Have you found what you were looking for? Ask our dermatology nurse specialist a question anytime.

 Treatment and prognosis

-If your doctor is concerned about a particular growth, they will remove it and send it for testing.
-If you are subsequently diagnosed with melanoma, you will usually need further surgery.
+If your doctor is concerned about a particular growth, you may be referred to a consultant dermatologist or plastic surgeon for diagnosis.
 If a melanoma is diagnosed early enough, it can be completely cured with simple surgery alone.

-If a melanoma has spread to other parts of the body, the prognosis is worse.
-There are many new treatments available for advanced melanoma, however they do not always work and are usually not curative.
+If a melanoma has spread to other parts of the body, the prognosis is less favourable.
 It is therefore important that melanoma is treated promptly, before it spreads.

 Anyone diagnosed with melanoma will need follow up because there is a risk of the melanoma recurring, as well as an increased likelihood of developing another melanoma.